Hazelwood House, Sligo: Architecture

-The house was the first Palladian house in Ireland designed by Richard Cassels (c.1730), the architect who also designed Leinster House, Powerscourt House and Russborough House.
+The house was likely the first Palladian house in Ireland designed by Richard Cassels in 1731, the architect who also designed Leinster House, Powerscourt House and Russborough House.

 It consists of a 5-bay by 3-bay main block in three storeys with 2-storey wings on either side connected to the main block by single-storey quadrants.
 The building is constructed of limestone ashlar with slate roofs.

 Since construction, the house saw several decades of neglect and alteration.
 For example, in the 1870s, a three-bay, two-storey wing was added on the western side of the main block.
 The main staircase was removed in the 1950s and replaced with a concrete flight of stairs.
 A number of chimney pieces were taken and replaced with replicas.

+The building's entry in the National Inventory of Architectural Heritage (NIAH) database describes it as one of County Sligo's "most neglected treasures", and of architectural, social and historical value.
+It is listed on the Record of Protected Structures for the Sligo County Council administrative area.

 History

-The original name for the area is Annagh (Irish: Eanach), meaning "marsh", and was on land belonging to the Ó Conchobhair Sligigh Lords of the territory of Cairbre Drom Cliabh.
+The original name for the area is Annagh (Irish: Eanach), meaning "marsh", and was on land belonging to the Ó Conchobhair Sligigh (O'Conor Sligo), who were the Gaelic lords of the territory of Cairbre Drom Cliabh.

-There was an O'Conor castle located here that according to O'Rorke (1889) was at Castle Point on Lough Gill, south of the present house.
+There was an O'Conor castle located here that, according to O'Rorke (1889), was located at Castle Point on Lough Gill, south of the present house.

-This area belonged to the O'Connors throughout the Medieval period before passing to the merchant Andrew Crean in the early 17th century, then to Lord William Strafford.
+This area belonged to the O'Conors throughout the Medieval period, before passing to Andrew Crean, a wealthy merchant in nearby Sligo Town, in the early 17th century.
+The estate was later purchased by Thomas Wentworth, the 1st Earl of Strafford (better known as Lord Wentworth; 1593-1641).

-In 1635, during the planning for the aborted Plantation of Connacht, the estate was bought by Sir Phillip Perceval acting secretly on behalf of Thomas Wentworth, 1st Earl of Strafford, Lord Deputy of Ireland, and Sir George Radcliffe.
-Subsequent allegations claimed that Perceval tricked O'Connor into selling by claiming that it belonged to the Crown and would be subject to Plantation without any recompense to O'Connor.
-The hostility created by this was instrumental in the Sligo gentries taking part in the 1641 rebellion.
+In 1635, during the planning for the aborted Plantation of Connacht, the estate was bought by Sir Phillip Perceval, who was acting secretly on behalf of the 1st Viscount Wentworth (who was later created the 1st Earl of Strafford in 1640), Lord Deputy of Ireland, and Sir George Radcliffe.
+Subsequent allegations claimed that Perceval tricked O'Conor into selling by claiming that it belonged to the Crown and would be subject to Plantation without any recompense to O'Conor.
+The hostility created by this was instrumental in the Gaelic gentry in County Sligo taking part in the 1641 rebellion.

-In 1687 it went to Thomas Wilson and in 1722 to the Wynnes.
+In 1687, the estate went to Thomas Wilson and later, in 1722, it went to the Wynne family.